 - Pay application fee or, if you qualify, submit fee waiver request to GIAC.

-- Submit Statement of Purpose.
-(Average length is 2-3 pages, single-spaced.)
+- Submit Statement of Purpose (see Admissions Requirements for details).
 After you have submitted your application you will receive an email (this may take up to 48 hours) that contains a link to GIAC's Status Check web site, where you will be able to upload your Statement of Purpose as a PDF file.
 (Note: The application fee MUST be paid first in order for you to upload your Statement of Purpose as well as any other application materials.)

 - Submit official test score(s) to GIAC.